celestiaorg/docs/developers/node-tutorial.md

 celestia --help
 ```

-To view help menu for a specific method, use the following command:
+To view the help menu for a specific method, use the following command:

 ```bash
 celestia <module> <method> --help